qtproject/pyside-pyside-setup/sources/pyside6/doc/developer/freethreading.md

 ### Deterministic races: failpoints

 Repetition is a poor way to reach a window of a few instructions.
-A failpoint is a named place where a test stops one thread, so the second one arrives in the order the test wants, every time - a test that fails on an unfixed revision rather than in one run out of fourteen.
-They sit either side of the windows that matter, for example: before weakrefs are cleared, before the C++ destructor runs, once the wrapper is gone and only that destructor is left, once the destructor is past and the tombstone is still standing, before a parent's destructor deletes the children it has just handed back, after a lease is taken and before it is handed back, before `destroy()` detaches `cptr` and again where `destroy()` is past but the memory is not, between the check and the write in `setCppPointer()`, inside a traversal of the class-inheritance graph with one iterator alive, between the lookup that misses an instance meta object and the commit that publishes one, and before `setParent()` publishes a new edge.
-`Shiboken.failpointNames()` lists what a build has; a release build has none and the tests skip.
+A failpoint is a named place where a test stops one thread, so the second arrives in the order the test wants, every time - a test that fails on an unfixed revision rather than in one run out of fourteen.
+They sit either side of the windows that matter: before the C++ destructor runs, once it is past and the tombstone still stands, between the check and the write in `setCppPointer()`, before `setParent()` publishes an edge. `Shiboken.failpointNames()` lists what a build has; a release build has none and the tests skip.

+Two properties make them usable rather than merely present.
+A parked thread waits **detached**, so it blocks neither stop-the-world nor, on a build running with the GIL, everyone else.
+And an armed point stops exactly one
+thread: the arming goes with the first one through, so a test can park a call and then drive the same code path from another thread to reach the object the parked one holds.

 The registry and the call sites are held together by `libshiboken/check_failpoint_names.py`, which ctest runs.
 A name a test arms but no `SBK_FAILPOINT()` carries lets that test run into its timeout; a name in the code but not in `KnownFailpoints` cannot be armed at all, and the test that wants it reports a skip - which is green.
-Both directions have cost a day, which is why this is a check and not a convention.

-Two properties are what make them usable rather than merely present.
-A parked thread waits **detached**, so it blocks neither stop-the-world nor, on a build running with the GIL, everyone else.
-And an armed point stops exactly one thread: the arming goes with the first one through, so a test can park a call and then drive the same code path from another thread to reach the object the parked one holds.
+### A failpoint that throws

-A second kind throws instead of parking. `SBK_FAILPOINT_THROW()` stands where a transaction allocates under the state lock - for example `deferred-slot-alloc` - and, once armed, throws `std::bad_alloc` a single time, so a test can see what a failed transaction leaves behind.
+`SBK_FAILPOINT_THROW()` stands where a transaction allocates under the state lock - `deferred-slot-alloc`, for one - and, once armed, throws `std::bad_alloc` a single time, so a test can see what a failed transaction leaves behind.
 It cannot park, because the thread holds the lock.
-The kinds are armed separately and have separate inventories, `KnownFailpoints` and `KnownThrowFailpoints`, which the name check keeps apart.
+The two kinds are armed separately and have separate inventories, `KnownFailpoints` and `KnownThrowFailpoints`, which the name check keeps apart.

+### The failpoint matrix

-`sources/pyside6/tests/manually/freethreading/failpoints.py` holds the tests.
-They are not run directly for evidence, because a test that only ever ran free-threaded shows that the code works there, not that the synchronization is what makes it work. `failpoint_matrix.py` next to it runs each one in its own subprocess, with a hard timeout and its own process group, on every interpreter the argument needs:
+`failpoints.py` holds the tests.
+They are not run directly for evidence, because a test that only ever ran free-threaded shows that the code works there, not that the synchronization is what makes it work.
+`failpoint_matrix.py` next to it runs each one in its own subprocess, with a hard timeout and its own process group, on every interpreter the argument
+needs:

 | Row | Interpreter |
 |---|---|